opentext-idol/java-spring-authentication-utils/README.md

     </dependency>

 ## License

-Copyright 2016 Hewlett Packard Enterprise Development LP Copyright 2017-2018 Micro Focus International plc.
+(c) Copyright 2016-2018 Micro Focus or one of its affiliates.

 Licensed under the MIT License (the "License"); you may not use this project except in compliance with the License.